A note on the bulk interpretation of the Quantum Extremal Surface formula: Review: gravitational edge modes in 3d gravity

 The group elements $g,g_{V},g_{\bar{V}}$ in \eqref{fact0}belong to the respective cosets above.
 We can lift the factorization map onto the full Hilbert space $\mathcal{H}$ by tensoring $ \tilde{V}^{*}_{p,\mathfrak{i}_{L}} $ with the descendant states, which just gives back the Virasoro representation $V_{p}$ .
 Thus we can express the spectral decomposition of the subregion Hilbert spaces in a simple way:

 The factorization map is then given by

 \end{enumerate}

-\paragraph{Summary} In this section, we explain aspects of the representation theory of $\SL^+_{q}(2,\mathbb{R})$ and defined the factorization map as the co product on $\SL^+_{q}(2,\mathbb{R})$ .
+\paragraph{Summary} In this section, we explained aspects of the representation theory of $\SL^+_{q}(2,\mathbb{R})$ and defined a bulk factorization map via the co product on $\SL^+_{q}(2,\mathbb{R})$ .
 While the discussion above may have seemed formal, it has a very simple and intuitive pay off.
 Heuristically, we can view the configuration space variable $g$ as a $\SL^+_{q}(2,\mathbb{R})$ Wilson line $g=P\exp \int A$ that crosses the ER bridge.
 The factorization map $i_{\text{bulk}}$ is then defined from splitting this Wilson line $g \to g_{V}g_{\bar{V}}$ into subregion Wilson lines in a manner analogous to the splitting of an ordinary Wilson line according to \eqref{rep} ( see figure \ref{fig:ERsplit}).

-The novel aspect of our discussion is that this Wilson line variable is a representation of the entanglement structure of the bulk wavefunction ( analogous to the ``entanglement holonomy" defined in \cite{Czech:2018kvg} ).
-Moreover, the measure on the bulk wavefunctions defined by the gravity path integral requires that this Wilson line transforms under a the non -invertible quantum group symmetry $\SL^+_{q}(2,\mathbb{R})$.
+Finally, let us comment on the semi classical description of our Hartle Hawking state, which is a particular superposition of these quantum group Wilson lines.
+In \eqref{HartleH}, we gave an abstract description of this state in terms of entangled sums of Virasoro primaries and descendants.
+However, there is a more geometric description that was recently analyzed in \cite{Chua:2023ios},\cite{Chua:2023srl}.
+To apply their analysis to our Hartle Hawking states \eqref{HartleH}, we first use \eqref{MJ} to relabel the basis states

+where E the energy and J the angular momentum of a micro-canonical black hole state.
+Generalizing the JT story, the authors \cite{Chua:2023ios},\cite{Chua:2023srl} showed that the overlap

+can be computing semiclassically via a mixed boundary value problem in which certain components of the spatial metric and conjugate variables to the remaining components are fixed.
+With these boundary conditions, they evaluated the on shell action $I[E,J]$ for these configurations and found

+with $S$ the black hole entropy.
+This is exactly the semi classical limit of our Hartle Hawking wavefunction when projected on associated primary state (The entropy $S(E,J)$ coming from the Plancherel measures $\sqrt {\dim_{q}p}$ ).